roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-03 ****** bydawn1958© Suddenly the girl was overcome with bemoaning anguish.
+Suddenly the girl was overcome with bemoaning anguish.
 Thema also fell to her knees and kissed the woman directly on the lips.
 It was instantaneous.
 Both hearts beat so fact that each woman felt fully flushed and heated.
 Michelle's head no longer pounded.
 Now it throbbed with a familiar desire.

  Thema's hands were all over Michelle, caressing her back, her shoulders and her ass.
 Michelle's hands felt Thema's clothing and she could feel the girl's firm body getting hotter and hotter.
 They clung to each other in the most desperate show of passion.